 Yankees' last game at the old Yankee Stadium: September 21, 2008, beat the Baltimore Orioles 7-3.
 Stayed in contention for the Playoffs until just before then, and officially eliminated in their next game.

-I was actually glad that the Yanks hadn’t made the Playoffs, to take the suspense away – see the next entry.
+I was actually glad that the Yanks hadn't made the Playoffs, to take the suspense away, as you'll see the next entry.
 Performance: 9.
 Ceremony: 10.
 Total: 19.

 Giants' last game at Giants Stadium: December 27, 2009, lost to the Carolina Panthers 41-9.
 As a result, missed the NFC Playoffs.
 (They still would've needed to win the next week, which they didn't.)
 Despite having brought back several greats from the 1976 to 2009 era, the current G-Men dropped a major league stink bomb – as if the Meadowlands area needed any more bad smells.
 Performance: 0.
 Ceremony: 5.
 Total: 5.